 A SPAC is formed solely for raising capital through a traditional IPO and acquiring an existing company.

 There are essentially two parties that operate the SPACs.
 The first is an investment team, the Sponsor who creates the special purpose acquisition vehicle through an IPO.

 When a SPAC goes public in the open market, it sells units or common stocks to individual investors.
 The founding sponsors provide the initial capital for the SPAC.
 Therefore, they hold a sizable amount of ‘founder shares’ in the acquired company.

 After going public, the SPAC typically seeks out a ‘target company’, within the next 18 to 24 months.
-The target company is a promising startup which will go public through its merger with the SPAC.
-Furthermore, if the SPAC acquires this new target company through de-SPACing, the SPAC’s public shareholders now invests in the acquired target company.
+The target company is a promising startup that will go public through its merger with the SPAC.
+Furthermore, if the SPAC acquires this new target company through de-SPACing, the SPAC’s public shareholders now invest in the acquired target company.